mattcorr/til/servicefabric/How-to-query-via-ps.md

 # How to query Service Fabric via PowerShell

-Install the Microsoft Service Fabric SDK and Tools on your local dev VM.
+Install the latest version of the **Microsoft Service Fabric SDK and Tools** on your local dev VM via the [Web Platform Tools](https://www.microsoft.com/web/downloads/platform.aspx).

 This will include the ServiceFabric PowerShell module.